Python-PyQt/PyQt6-Docs/descriptions/QtCore/QMetaType-TypeFlag-NeedsMoveConstruction-v.rst

 .. sip:enum-member-description::
     :status: todo
     :value: 0x8000
-    :digest: b865fcebdff29ba41f2f514740337092
+    :digest: ba3d46853eaf4b7738bcb433066fcd71

-(since 6.5) This type has a non-trivial move constructor.
+This type has a non-trivial move constructor.
 If the flag is not set, instances can be moved with memcpy.